bradfrost/atomic-design/chapter-1.md

 The short answer is that modularity matters now more than ever.
 Right now, our entire industry is drowning in a sea of devices, viewport sizes, and online environments.
 And things aren’t slowing down anytime soon.

 > Disruption will only accelerate.
-The quantity and diversity of connected devices—many of which we haven't imagined yet—will explode, as will the quantity and diversity of the people around the world who use them.
+The quantity and diversity of connected devices — many of which we haven't imagined yet — will explode, as will the quantity and diversity of the people around the world who use them.
 Our existing standards, workflows, and infrastructure won't hold up.
 Today's onslaught of devices is already pushing them to the breaking point.
 They can't withstand what's ahead. <cite>[The Future-Friendly manifesto](http://futurefriendlyweb.com/)</cite>

 {% include figure.html src="../images/content/devices.jpg" caption="These are just some of the connected devices we need to worry about." %}